hatfield-c/dcl/README.md

 ---

 ## Installation
 We use [Anaconda](https://docs.anaconda.com/free/anaconda/getting-started/index.html) CLI for running and package management.
+This simulator requires a GPU for use.

 ### Dependencies Quick Guide
 | Library     										 |  Command     					  	|